-Step Up is exactly what this team did, posting the best season in school history.
+Step Up is exactly what the 2002 team did, posting the best season in school history.
 Chuck Amato was entering the third season as the Wolfpack’s head coach.

 For the 2002 season, quarterback Philip Rivers was just a junior in college, and he would finish seventh in the Heisman Trophy voting.
 Rivers led the Wolfpack to their only 11-win season in program history.